Alfresco/alfresco-android-kotlin-api/README.md

 }
 ```

-To trigger the logout just `startActivityForResult`:
+Then, to logout, call `startActivityForResult`:

 ```kotlin
 fun logout() {